 5. Controlling Behavior

-This is a hallmark of toxic relationships.
+A controlling partner is a hallmark of toxic relationships.
 Here, your partner may want to be in control of your life or whatever you want to do.
 They may expect you to do everything as per their wishes.
 They may not consider your wishes.

 Have you ever felt that it is not you but your partner who is running your day?
 They decide whom you will meet and where.
 They even dictate which dress you will wear and what you will post on social media.
 They try to control your money and seclude you from your loved ones.
 Be wary of these signs.